tim-smart/effect-io-ai/effect/Effect-acquireRelease.md

 # acquireRelease

-This function constructs a scoped resource from an `acquire` and `release` `Effect` value.
+Creates a scoped resource using an `acquire` and `release` effect.

+**Details**

+This function helps manage resources by combining two `Effect` values: one for acquiring the resource and one for releasing it.

+`acquireRelease` does the following:

+1. Ensures that the effect that acquires the resource will not be interrupted.
+Note that acquisition may still fail due to internal reasons (such as an uncaught exception).
+2. Ensures that the `release` effect will not be interrupted, and will be executed as long as the acquisition effect successfully acquires the resource.

-If the `acquire` `Effect` value successfully completes execution, then the `release` `Effect` value will be added to the finalizers associated with the scope of this `Effect` value, and it is guaranteed to be run when the scope is closed.
+If the `acquire` function succeeds, the `release` function is added to the list of finalizers for the scope.
+This ensures that the release will happen automatically when the scope is closed.

-The `acquire` and `release` `Effect` values will be run uninterruptibly.
+Both `acquire` and `release` run uninterruptibly, meaning they cannot be interrupted while they are executing.

-Additionally, the `release` `Effect` value may depend on the `Exit` value specified when the scope is closed.
+Additionally, the `release` function can be influenced by the exit value when the scope closes, allowing for custom handling of how the resource is released based on the execution outcome.

+**When to Use**

+This function is used to ensure that an effect that represents the acquisition of a resource (for example, opening a file, launching a thread, etc.) will not be interrupted, and that the resource will always be released when the `Effect` completes execution.

 To import and use `acquireRelease` from the "Effect" module: